odenzo/scalajs-browser-xml-parser/README.md

   - Prefixes are passed through
   - Namespaces go through as attributes on an elem, but nested elements don't get prefixed
   - Doesn't guarantee a root node.
 Not sure it should really.
+  - undefined namespaces get error as they should
   - No DocumentStart/DocumentEnd when feeding a <?xml...> <root></root>

 - Mapping to scala-xml (any better DOM)